LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 image: /assets/images/2025-05-27-bounding-boxes-and-bovine-nightmares/cover-photo.png
 ---

-Okay, so now i’m in the deep end of learning.
+Okay, so now I’m in the deep end of learning.
 The proverbial safety bumpers have been removed.
 I completed [Learn WGPU][learn-wgpu] and now I have to do something myself?!